-- a) The schedule may cover any future period that the Council considers appropriate and may be amended; and - b) Notification of the schedule or any amendment to that schedule constitutes a notification of every meeting on the schedule or amendment.
+- a) The schedule may cover any future period that the Council considers appropriate and may be amended; and - b) Notification of the schedule or any amendment to that schedule constitutes a notification of every meeting on the schedule or amendment. - cl.
+19(6), Schedule 7, LGA

-2.13.3 Cancellation of scheduled meetings
+2.14.3 Cancellation of scheduled meetings